syh7/DnDwiki/src/main/resources/parsed/darninia/sessions arc 1/session 32 - prison br3ak.md

 + can stand on air
 + carefully walk through the void

-- 2 torches float after Wacomar + faramar
+- 2 torches float after Wacomar + Faramar

 + arrive in room with few chests and a closed door
 + Wacomar tries to open the door